Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 {{< video source="https://storage.danieltperry.me/share/website-videos/godot-weeping-angel/complete2.mp4" id="complete2" >}}

+---

 ## Conclusion

-And that's it!
-You should now have a working Weeping Angel effect in your game.
+With occlusion culling enabled, you should now have a pretty impressive-looking Weeping Angel effect in your game!
 If you want to see the full source code for this completed tutorial, you can find it on my [GitHub](https://github.com/Netruk44/godot-tutorials/tree/weeping-angel).

+By now you know that the *real* star of the show here is `VisibleOnScreenNotifier3D` which enables a lot of cool things.
+There's plenty other things you can do with it in addition to the Weeping Angels.

+For example, you might re-arrange a room's furniture by disabling one set of objects and enabling a different set of objects.
+With visibility notifier nodes placed on both locations, you will know for a fact when it can all be done off-camera.

+You can also inverse the effect.
+Make an enemy that dislikes being looked at.
+It gets angrier the more it's on-screen, and starts running at you as soon as you see it.
+Look away to keep them at bay.

+I haven't looked into this at all, so I assume this probably won't *actually* work, but I wonder if it might even be possible to use this node for some kind of stealth mechanic.
+Put cameras on some guards and a visibility notifier on the player to see if they're visible to the guard.
+I'm sure there's way simpler ways to implement stealth than that, but I wonder if there's anything interesting you could do with this implementation of it.

+There's a lot of possibilities here, and I'm sure you can come up with some cool ideas of your own!
+I'd love to see some new games out there that make use of this effect.
+If you make something cool, let me know!

 {{< contact-me box="godot" >}}